dib-lab/2020-paper-sourmash-gather/manuscript.md

 operations on the sketches, including iterative downsampling of Scaled MinHash sketches as well as conversion to MinHash sketches.

-## Scaled MinHash accurately estimates containment between sets of different sizes
+## A Scaled MinHash implementation accurately estimates containment between sets of different sizes

 We compare the _Scaled MinHash_ method to CMash (_Containment
 MinHash_) [@doi:10.1101/184150] and Mash Screen (_Containment Score_)